Table of Contents

 Motherboard Size

-The size of a motherboard is an essential factor in determining the number of fan connectors it has.
-Larger motherboards, such as ATX or E-ATX, tend to have more fan connectors than smaller motherboards such as Mini-ITX.
+The size of a motherboard greatly affects how many fan connectors it has.
+Bigger motherboards like ATX or E-ATX usually have more fan connectors than smaller ones like Mini-ITX.

-This is because larger motherboards have more space to accommodate additional components and ports, including fan connectors.
-It is not uncommon to find motherboards with as many as six or seven fan connectors on larger models, while smaller motherboards may have only two or three.
+This is because bigger motherboards have more room for extra parts and ports, including fan connectors.
+You often see larger motherboards with six or seven fan connectors, while smaller ones might only have two or three.

 Form Factor